Giving a dirty boat a thorough cleaning can be done with some hard scrubbing and simple washing.

 Cleaning The Boat Deck

-When cleaning a boat deck, you'll need a scrub, warm water, soap and deck cleaner.
+When cleaning a boat deck, you'll need boat deck cleaning products like a scrub, warm water, soap and deck cleaner.

 Deck cleaner will help protect from future stains.